Can independent retailers save the High Street?

 If you own an independent business that is operating at the forefront of this revival of the high street, or you are considering setting up shop with your own independent retail unit, then Superscript are on hand to help you manage risk.

-Superscript's fully flexible and adaptable insurance for shops and retail includes a full suite of insurance, specially designed to protect your retail business, with covers including:
+Superscript's customisable insurance for shops and retail includes a full suite of insurance, specially designed to protect your retail business, with covers including:

 - Public liability insurance – offers protection if a member of the public is injured or their property damaged in your shop

-- Product libability insurance – covers legal and compensation costs if the products you sell cause injury or damage
+- Product liability insurance – covers legal and compensation costs if the products you sell cause injury or damage

 - Buildings, contents and stock cover – covers the cost of accidental damage to your shop building and the loss or theft of your building contents and stock

 Running an ecommerce business can often involve importing stock from overseas and selling and exporting products to customers abroad.
 Here’s your guide to the customs, licensing and tax rules.

 - 21 Feb 20235 minute read

 As you set up your ecommerce business, selecting the right manufacturers and suppliers for your products is a crucial step.
 Here, we explore the key things to consider when picking a supplier.